duncanmcclean/post-release-comments/README.md

 # Post Release Comments

-A GitHub action to automate the process of commenting on issues/PRs when the related fix has been released.
+A GitHub Action which comments on Issues and Pull Requests when they've been addresses within a release.

 ## Example